 Demonstrate the Level 1 problem to the class, either using the interactivity or with a grid drawn on the board.

-Give students about 10 minutes to work on the problem, either at computers, or on paper in pairs (taking it in turns to choose where the robber is and give the distances).
-Pairs can keep score of the number of guesses each student required to find the robber - the one with the lowest score wins.
+Give students about 10 minutes to work on the problem, either at computers, or on paper in pairs (taking it in turns to choose where the treasure is and give the distances).
+Pairs can keep score of the number of guesses each student required to find the treasure - the one with the lowest score wins.

 Ask the class to share efficient strategies/useful ideas.
 Encourage the students to consider all the points that satisfy each condition, and to look at the shape of this locus.
-Re-emphasise that the problem is to develop a strategy to find the robber with the minimum number of guesses (at Levels 1 and 2, with the appropriate strategy, it is always possible to find the robber in less than 4
+Re-emphasise that the problem is to develop a strategy to find the treasure with the minimum number of guesses (at Levels 1 and 2, with the appropriate strategy, it is always possible to find the treasure in fewer than four guesses).

 Return to the computers/pairs to work on the suggested strategies.
 Provide squared paper for rough jottings.

-If students are familiar with coordinates in 4 quadrants, the Level 2 game can be an excellent context for practising these.
+If students are familiar with coordinates in four quadrants, the Level 2 game can be an excellent context for practising these.
+(The level can be changed by clicking on the purple cog in the top right of the interactivity.)
 Encourage students to do their work on paper.

 Which points satisfy the conditions given so far?